What are the requirements for a football scholarship in the USA?

 A few years after Jan Driessen, Lukas Große-Puppendahl also went to the United States for the first time.
 Former TuS player Haltern am See and Spvgg.
 Erkenschweik received his bachelor’s degree, returned to Germany, where he also worked in teams, and in the meantime returned to the United States for a master’s degree, where this time he was not a player, but worked as an assistant coach.

-“I would definitely do it again and again,” says the 29-year-old who teaches at Carson Newman University in Tennessee.
-“If someone is toying with the idea, I always advise them to at least address it.”
+“I would definitely do it over and over again,” says the 29-year-old who teaches at Carson Newman University in Tennessee.
+“If someone is fiddling with the idea, I always advise them to at least address it.”
 Apart from youth training centers, there are no opportunities in Germany to combine study with sports as in the USA.
 “Almost everything here is professional, and the system is unique,” he says.

 According to Jan Driessen, there are three factors that play a role in a successful placement at a college in the United States.
 First of all, the academic requirements must match.